aws-samples/nextcloud-server/README.md

 - `volumeType`: [EBS General Purpose Volume](https://aws.amazon.com/ebs/general-purpose/) type

 AWS Backup
-- `backupResource`: backup EC2 instance, S3 bucket or both.
-Default is `EC2-and-S3`.
-Select `none` not to schedule backups
+- `backupResource`: backup EC2 instance, S3 bucket, both or none.
+Default is `EC2-and-S3`
 - `scheduleExpression`: CRON expression specifying when AWS Backup initiates a backup job.
 Default is `cron(0 1 ? * * *)`
-- `scheduleExpressionTimezone`: Timezone in which the schedule expression is set.
+- `scheduleExpressionTimezone`: timezone in which the schedule expression is set.
 Default is `Etc/UTC`
-- `deleteAfterDays`: Number of days after creation that a recovery point is deleted.
+- `deleteAfterDays`: number of days after creation that a recovery point is deleted.
 Default is `7` days

 It may take more than 30 minutes to provision the entire stack.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.